tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-obfuscated-doh.md

 --- abstract

-This document describes an extension to DNS Over HTTPS (DoH) that allows Obfuscation of client addresses via proxying.
+This document describes an extension to DNS Over HTTPS (DoH) that allows obfuscation of client addresses via proxying.
 This improves privacy of DNS operations by not allowing any one server entity to be aware of both the client IP address and the content of DNS queries and answers.